MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/howto-troubleshoot-upn-changes.md

 ### Known issues: inaccessible notes

-When a user UPN changes, meeting notes created with the old UPN are not accessible with Microsoft Teams or the Meeting Notes URL.
+When a user UPN changes, meeting notes created with the previous UPN are not accessible with Microsoft Teams or the Meeting Notes URL.

 ### Workaround